Singer2225/Singer2225/README.md

-- 👋 Hi, I’m @Singer2225
+- 👋 Hi, I’m Bhagyashri
-- 👀 I’m interested in Singing competition
+- 👀 I’m interested in Computer programming
-- 🌱 I have done my master degree
+- 🌱 I'm currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with other content creators
-- 📫 How to reach me ...
-- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I Love Singing and play guitar

 <!---
 Singer2225/Singer2225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.